-Spearheaded by Film ETC Association, the festival has been co-presented in partnership with leading American film organizations, which include the Jacob Burns Film Center (since 2013), BAM (since 2017), the Film Society of Lincoln Center (2011-2015).
-For its 2019 edition, Making Waves launched a new partnership with another leading New York City film institution – Film Forum.
+Spearheaded by Film ETC Association, the festival has been co-presented in partnership with leading American film organizations, which include the Jacob Burns Film Center (since 2013), Film Forum (since 2019), BAM (2017-2018), the Film Society of Lincoln Center (2011-2015).

-Moreover, new partner venues from all over the U.S. have joined since 2019 in presenting, both in cinemas and in virtually, a selection of the original 2019 Making Waves retrospective “The Romanians”, through May 2020, initiated in collaboration with Cinema Projects.
+Moreover, new partner venues from all over the U.S. have joined since 2019 in presenting, both in cinemas and in virtually, a selection of the original 2019 Making Waves retrospective “The Romanians: 30 Years of Cinema Revolution”, initiated in collaboration with Cinema Projects.
 These include UC Berkeley Art Museum and Pacific Film Archive (BAMPFA) in California, Lightbox Film Center in Philadelphia, PA, Northwest Film Forum, SIFF Film Center and the Romanian Film Festival in Seattle curated by ARCS.

 Insula 42 (previously Film ETC Association) was setup in 2012 to safeguard the existence and the spirit of the Romanian film festival in New York, redesigned as Making Waves: New Romanian Cinema, and co-presented with the Film Society of Lincoln Center.
 Making Waves is produced and curated by Corina Șuteu, Mihai Chirilov and Oana Radu, the core team that initiated and organized the festival since 2006.
 Along with the continuation and expansion of Making Waves, Film ETC aims to develop and contribute to other projects promoting Romanian cinema in the U.S., and the professionalization of the cultural sector in Romania and internationally.